superliuxz/DBSCAN/README.md

 # DBSCAN
 My multi-threaded, GPU-enabled implementation of Density-Based Spatial Clustering of Applications with Noise.

-GPU implementation has achieved >20x speedup against SKLearn; while single-threaded CPU implementation has achieved ~1.5x speedup, it scales well with multiple threads.
+The GPU implementation has achieved >20x speedup against *de facto* SKLearn; While single-threaded CPU implementation is 40% faster than SKLearn, it also scales well with multiple threads.

 ![image info](GPUvsSKL.png)